 Maybe you’re unhappy with your job, your appearance, your home.
 Maybe you’re in a bad relationship.
 Whatever the reason is, don’t accept the idea that there is nothing you can do about it.

-Also if you’re in this situation, don’t forget tips 1, 6 and 12.
-Try not focus on the negative, be grateful for what you do have and recognize when it’s time to make a change.
+Also if you’re in this situation, don’t forget tips 1, 6, and 12.
+Try not to focus on the negative, be grateful for what you do have, and recognize when it’s time to make a change.

 16 | DO SOMETHING NICE FOR SOMEONE ELSE

 The Bible is all about self-sacrifice.
 Picking up our crosses.
 Serving others.
 I don’t think this is just because of the effects it has on the ones we serve but it’s also because of the effect it has on our own souls.

 We were created to serve.
 There is a satisfaction and purpose we experience when we put someone else’s needs before our own.

 VolunteerMatch.org is a great place to find volunteer opportunities.
 I also love using Airbnb.com to find service opportunities as well believe it or not.

 Many of the experiences I mentioned earlier actually involve local nonprofits.

 For example, the hiking with wolves experience was created by an animal rescue organization called Wolf Connection.
 They take in wolf dogs bred in captivity who were confiscated due to animal cruelty, rescued from the fur trade, or who simply needed a new, permanent place to call home.

 Not only does hiking with the wolves help give them exercise but also 100% of what you pay goes directly to the nonprofit organization which then goes towards the health and care of the wolf pack.